chenyenchung/personal_site/content/post/2018-05-11-transcriptomically-reserved-identities-for-fly-olfactory-projection-neuron.md

 turned to their prior knowledge and showed the clustering identities corresponded to known populations of projection neurons.
-Then, with the powerful genetic tools in fly, they identified a gene marking a population that looked like the DC2 neurons, and another*,* which mapped to 4 clusters, and two of them might represent DC3 and VA1d neurons *in vivo*.
+Then, with the powerful genetic tools in fly, they identified a gene marking a population that looked like the DC2 neurons, and another, which mapped to 4 clusters, and two of them might represent DC3 and VA1d neurons *in vivo*.
 Trying to find more genes that separate these two clusters was not completely fruitful: Genes found were able to distinguish the populations of interest, but they were also expressed in other projection neurons, which greatly complicated the identification of each